PratiyushT/Obsidian-Notes/Cpp/04_Functions/06_Parameter Passing.md

 ---

 ## Pass by Reference
 Unlike normal function, the [[03_Allocation of Memory for Functions|allocation of memory ]]here is different.
 When passed by reference, the function is not treated separately.
 The machine code for the function is bundled along with the `main` function.
-This is called **inline function**.
+This is called [[11_Inline Functions|inline function]].

 Hence, beyond all the abstraction, there is no actual different function.
 There is no separate activation record for the `swap` function.
 Everything is bundled together with the `main` function.
 So, there are no arguments or parameters.
 Just normal variables for `main` function.
 Meaning arguments are same as parameters.
 They are just aliases for parameters.
 This meets the concept of [[07_Reference|references]].